pink flowers with white background

 Grief after the loss of animal companions

 I want to express my gratitude for the support I’ve received from Anna during our counselling sessions.
-Her empathetic approach made me feel comfortable sharing my thoughts.
+I gained a lot of insight, she challenged me where needed but her empathetic approach made me feel comfortable sharing my thoughts.

 Mark